-Parents of teenagers often struggle to control their children.
-Teenage independence is a strong urge or driving force that may often make them act out.
+Teenage independence is a strong urge or driving force that may make your children act out.
+As a parent, you may often struggle to control your teens.
+It’s important to find a balance between giving children independence and offering parental guidance during these developmental years.
 So how can you provide them their independence while ensuring safety and control?
 Continue reading to find out.

 Adolescence is a time when children go through different changes.
 They typically want to spend more time alone or with friends than family, which is normal.
 However, they may go astray at times and end up in compromised situations.